-We have an extensive, nationwide network of facilitators and fitness instructors, allowing us to provide health and fitness services throughout Sydney, Melbourne, Brisbane, Perth, Adelaide, Canberra, Geelong, Newcastle, and more.
+We have an extensive, nationwide network of facilitators and fitness instructors, allowing us to provide health and fitness services and workplace exercise programs throughout Sydney, Melbourne, Brisbane, Perth, Adelaide, Canberra, Geelong, Newcastle, and more.
 Our facilitators are Australia’s leading practitioners in their fields, so you are guaranteed the very best quality classes and sessions.

 Here are some of the classes we offer:

-We have a full range of corporate fitness programs that can be customised to suit your workplace.
+We have a full range of workplace exercise programs that can be customised to suit your workplace.
 They include: